 Remove from the oven and top with some fresh cilantro right before serving.
 Enjoy!

-Note: The sauce will continue to thicken as it rests.
+Recipe Notes: The sauce will continue to thicken as it rests.
 Adding additional chicken broth, a little at a time while you work on Steps #4-13 will help maintain the proper consistency.

-Add additional oil and the next tortilla to the hot skillet right before you add the sauce to the top of the last tortilla on the stack.
+Time-Saving Tip: Add additional oil and the next tortilla to the hot skillet right before you add the sauce to the top of the last tortilla on the stack.
 This will speed up the process of prepping your tortillas significantly vs. waiting to toast the next one until after you have covered the last one in the sauce.